CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

 Currently, the following configuration variables are recognized:

 - `PACKAGES`: A list of packages which may contain plugins; default:
   `["plugins", "korpplugins"]`.
+The packages are searched for a plugin in the order in which they are listed.
 The packages may be namespace packages, so their modules may be under different directory roots.
   An empty string denotes top-level modules without packages.
-The packages are searched for a plugin in the order in which they are listed.
+Plugin names containing a dot in `PLUGINS` are treated as fully qualified module or subpackage names; such plugins are always first searched from the top level, implicitly prepending `""` to `PACKAGES`.

 - `SEARCH_PATH`: A list of directories in which to search for plugins (the packages listed in `PACKAGES`) in addition to default ones